-The Modeling for Sustainable Development Chair was created in 2008 by two research laboratories: The Center for Applied Mathematics at MINES ParisTech, via the MINES ParisTech Foundation, and the International Center for Research on the Environment and Sustainable Development (Ecole des Ponts ParisTech).
+The Modeling for Sustainable Development Chair was created in 2008 by two research laboratories: The Center for Applied Mathematics at MINES ParisTech and the International Center for Research on the Environment and Sustainable Development, through the Fondation des Ponts.

 The initiative by the Chair was prompted by the lack of prospective culture in France in crucial areas of expertise such as energy transition, climate change, resource management and environment policies, in a context of economic globalization.